nus-cs2103-AY2122S1/ip/docs/README.md

 ### Delete Task

-You can delete a task frp, the task list with the following command:
+You can delete a task from the task list with the following command:

     delete <Index>